python-hyper/h11/docs/source/api.rst

 also does another thing: normally, as an anti-denial-of-service protection, h11 will error out if its internal receive buffer gets too big; but when we are in this paused state, this protection is disabled.
-(This is important because without it, we'd run the risk of treating a perfectly innocent client as if they were a DoS attacker, just because they sent a number of pipelined requests that all arrived at the same time.)
+(This is important because otherwise we'd run the risk of treating a perfectly innocent client as if they were a DoS attacker, just because they sent a number of pipelined requests that all arrived at the same time.)